bergesinstitute/graf-method/book-3-unit-4.md

 ## Había (pretérito imperfecto)

 Es la versión más común.
-Cuando usamos *there was/there were* normalmente hacemos un uso descriptivo, y para descripción en pasado normalmente en español usamos imperfecto.
+Cuando usamos *there was / there were* normalmente hacemos un uso descriptivo, y para descripción en pasado normalmente en español usamos imperfecto.

 💂 This is the most common version.
-When we use *there was/there were* normally we use it descriptively, and for descriptions in the past we normally use imperfect.
+When we use *there was / there were* normally we use it descriptively, and for descriptions in the past we normally use imperfect.

 *Había muchos libros en la mesa.*